Don't save your questions. We've got answers.

 For more information regarding fees, please refer to our Product Disclosure Statement.

-Wedge Management Limited holds a Managed Investment Scheme manager's licence, regulated by the Financial Markets Authority and a registered Financial Services Provider in New Zealand.
+Wedge Management Limited (9268004) holds a Managed Investment Scheme manager's licence, is regulated by the Financial Markets Authority, and is a registered Financial Services Provider (FSP1008168) in New Zealand.

 Yes.